ruuda/pris/docs/language.md

 **Pris is imperative**,
 in the sense that blocks consist of statements that are executed sequentially.
 A statement is either assignment to a variable, a `put` statement that places a frame, or a `return` from a block.
-Although assignments mutate the bindings in the current scope, and `put` statements mutate the current frame, these mutations are only visible to current block, and do not affect the surrounding scope.
+Although assignments mutate the bindings in the current scope, and `put` statements mutate the current frame, these mutations are only visible to the current block, and do not affect the surrounding scope.

     x = 1
     y =